Conexio Documentation

 Now, you should see the build process kicking in the background and generating the required files and binaries for the led_blink sample application.

 Once the project is compiled successfully, in the project navigation panel, you will see all the generated files.
+The main program binary that will be flashed to the Stratus device is app_update.bin, located in your app directory -> build/zephyr/app_update.bin.

 4. Setting DFU Mode (Device Firmware Upgrade)

-To program the Stratus via USB, you will need to put the device into DFU mode first.
+To program the Stratus device via USB, you will need to put the device into DFU mode first.
 This mode triggers the onboard bootloader that accepts firmware binary files.
 To enter DFU mode:

 • Hold down BOTH buttons (BUTTON/MODE + RESET)